noahgibbs/madscience_octopress/source/index.markdown

 tools, but not spend many hours setting them all up?

 Imagine just adding the apps to a file and half an hour later you had a new, clean server with everything you needed.
+(Why half an hour?
+Because downloading a new fresh copy of Chef, Ubuntu, NGinX and everything else takes time.
+Later deploys can be faster because you already did that.)

 Imagine <b>every new app you write</b>, from now on, was on a <b>real server</b> the same day and you could just forward somebody the URL, inside